-In the event of failure to comply with formal requirements or deadlines, the letter of interest will be rejected without substantive consideration in accordance with executive order no. 1150 of 25 October 2017, article 5.
+In the event of failure to comply with formal requirements or deadlines, the application will be rejected without substantive consideration in accordance with executive order no. 1150 of 25 October 2017, article 5.
 The following rules apply:

-- All texts in the letter of interest form and appendices must be written in English. - The duration of the project must be between one and five years. - The letter of interest form must be created, completed, and submitted via the electronic application system e-grant before the deadline stated in the call text. - The total amount applied for must be within the specified upper and lower limits that apply to the call, and the budget overview must be prepared in the template available in e-grant. - The letter of interest must not exceed the character limits stated in Section 2.3. - The electronic application form must contain all the required information and must be appended with the required appendices using the appendix templates available in e-grant.
+- All texts in the application form and appendices must be written in English, unless otherwise clearly stated in the application form - The duration of the project must be between one and five years.

+- The application must be created, completed and submitted via the electronic application system www.e-grant.dk before the deadline stated in the call text. - The total amount applied for must be within the specified upper and lower limits that apply to the call, and the budget must be prepared in the template available in e-grant. - The application must not exceed the character limits stated in the application form for phase 2. - The electronic application form must contain all the required information and must be appended with the required appendices using the appendix templates available in e-grant.
 The scope of the appendices must be as stipulated and all appendices must comply with the form and content requirements defined in the present guidelines.
 Appendices must not be password-protected or otherwise locked.
-Be aware of the size limitations in terms of number of pages, number of characters, and megabyte.
+Be aware of the size limitations in terms of number of pages and megabyte.